 “Tolerating an extra five-to-10 minutes of hunger builds patience,” says Chicago-based psychologist Paul Losoff.
 “You can accept that it’s okay to wait, to be hungry — you know you’re going to eat.
 But rather than rushing in to fix it, you sit with it.”
 This ups your tolerance for being uncomfortable. ” If you’re able to do that,” Losoff adds, “you’ll be able to tolerate more difficult challenges.”

-3. Do the Thing You Don’t Want to Do (for 10 Minutes)
+Mental Toughness Exercise #3: Do the Thing You Don’t Want to Do (For 10 Minutes)

-When there’s something you really don’t want to do — like workout or tackle a boring report — tell yourself you only have to do it for 10 minutes.
+When there’s something you really don’t want to do — say, a workout or a boring report — tell yourself you only have to do it for 10 minutes.
 When the 10-minute mark rolls around, permit yourself to quit if you want to.
 (You’re likely to keep going — starting is usually the hardest part.)

 “Starting something you don’t want to do trains your brain to know that you don’t have to respond to how you feel,” says psychotherapist and editor-in-chief of Verywell Mind Amy Morin.
 “Just because you don’t feel like doing it doesn’t mean you can’t do it.
 You’re stronger than you think — you can take action even when you’re not motivated, too.”